 - 8 oz. feta cheese, crumbled

-- Meanwhile, in a medium bowl, mix together the eggs, milk, whole wheat flour, baking powder, feta cheese, and thyme.
-Season with pepper and a little bit of salt.
+- In a medium bowl, mix together the eggs, milk, whole wheat flour, and baking powder.
+Season with salt and pepper.

-- Add the spinach mixture to the bowl and stir to combine.
+- Add the onions, feta, and spinach to the bowl and stir to combine.

 - Top the quiche carefully with tomatoes.

-- Place in preheated oven and bake for 45 minutes to an hour, or until quiche is set.
+- Place in preheated oven and bake for 60 minutes, or until quiche is set.

 - Allow to cool for at least 10 minutes before slicing.